 If you had a spending plan before your income was reduced, you probably know how much you were spending for monthly expenses.
 If not, use old records, canceled checks, bills and receipts to figure out how much you spent on the following categories.

-- Utilities — electricity, gas, oil, phone, water, garbage, cable TV
+- Utilities: electricity, gas, oil, landline and/or cell phone, water, garbage, cable and Internet

-- Education and Recreation-books, subscriptions, magazines, newspapers, lessons, tuition, hobbies, club dues, sports, pet expenses, entertainment, vacation, alcohol, tobacco, gambling, movie and game rentals
+- Education and Recreation: books, subscriptions, magazines, newspapers, lessons, tuition, hobbies, club dues, sports, pet expenses, entertainment, vacation, alcohol, tobacco, gambling, movie and game rentals

 As you think about what you were spending and try to plan how much you can now spend, ask these questions:

 - Which expenses are essential to the family’s well-being?